Children love any school break…

-- The skill in question has been mastered but has not been generalized using novel stimuli
+- The skill in question has been mastered but has not been generalized for other situations

-- A new behavior is interfering with the child’s ability to make progress in other skill areas
+- New behavior is interfering with the child’s ability to make progress in different skill areas

 - Reinforcement not being effective anymore, which has led to decreased motivation

 - Life changes like a divorce, a new baby, or a move to a new home